 The rate of ADHD diagnosis rises with the broadening of diagnostic criteria.

 In the US, diagnosis of ADHD is generally determined by recommendations found in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 The latest version of this manual has a significantly expanded list of diagnostic criteria, which includes behaviors most of us engage in on a daily basis (i.e., losing your keys – come on!).
 Unsurprisingly, a study which compared ADHD diagnoses between doctors who used an older DSM version and those who used the new edition (with broader criteria) showed that doctors using the new criteria diagnosed ADHD more frequently.
 A comparison of the DSM to the World Health Organization’s IDC, a manual whose criteria for ADHD is narrower, showed that the IDC manual led to fewer ADHD diagnoses.

 Educational assessment standards drive ADHD diagnoses.

-Bottom Lines: There is some evidence to support the notion that ADHD diagnosis may be driven by factors other than the presence of the actual disease.
+The Bottom Line: There is some evidence to support the notion that ADHD diagnosis may be driven by factors other than the presence of the actual disease.
 However, growth in the number of diagnoses for any given condition does not necessarily point to undue inflation.
-Skepticism on the part of scientists and the public alike can only push us closer to better understanding of the statistics surrounding ADHD and what they mean for your child, medicine, and society at large.
+Skepticism on the part of scientists and the public alike can only push us closer to better understanding of the statistics surrounding ADHD and what they mean for your child.
+Do you think ADHD is over-diagnosed?